FutureShockco/echelon/README.md

     docker-compose build --no-cache
     docker-compose up
     ```
-    This will start both the Meeray node and MongoDB.
+    This will start both the Echelon node and MongoDB.
 The node will connect to MongoDB using the correct Docker network.

 4. (Optional) Restore the latest backup:
     - Download the backup file: